 - L-carnitine, a natural substance that is made in the body and is available as a supplement.
 L-carnitine helps your body turn fat into energy.

-L-carnitine and coenzyme Q10 may work by helping your body overcome difficulty in converting food into energy (mitochondrial dysfunction).
+Coenzyme Q10, L-carnitine and riboflavin may work by helping your body overcome difficulty in converting food into energy (mitochondrial dysfunction).
 Some researchers believe mitochondrial dysfunction may be a factor causing both cyclic vomiting syndrome and migraine.

 Coping and support

 Because you never know when the next episode might occur, cyclic vomiting syndrome can be difficult for the whole family.
 Children may be especially concerned, and may worry constantly that they'll be with other children when an episode happens.